 Patteson Block was opened in 1979 and was built to commemorate the 75th Jubilee of the founding of the School.
 When Centennial Building was constructed, Patteson Block underwent total refurbishment and now links seamlessly to the newer building.
-Predominantly home to the English Department, it has eight classrooms, two large resource areas and a 50-seat theatre.
+Predominantly home to the English Faculity, it has eight classrooms, two large resource areas and a 50-seat theatre.
+During 2025 this will be home to the Creative Industries Faculity and the English Faculity will relocated to the temporary buildings on the School Field.